 How did you do the graphics for your website?

-I used AI to get the graphics, particularly Midjourney.
-It’s work to get what you want, but my other options were trying to do it myself, which would have been a disaster or hiring someone to do it for me, which means trying to get someone to impliment my vision.
-This is the best decision of someone with no graphical talent, who wants to illustrate his story reasonably.
+I used an AI graphics program called Midjourney.
+It’s work to get what you want, but my other options were trying to create graphics myself, an area in which I have no talent, or hiring someone to do it for me, which means trying to get someone to implement my vision.
+This is the best decision for someone with no graphical talent, who wants to illustrate his story reasonably.
 It’s still not cheap, but it’s cheaper than hiring an artist for each seperate illustration.

 Why do you use such modern language in a fantasy setting?